-When a legal action is brought against the College in its official capacity and one or more faculty members as co-defendants, the College's legal counsel will also furnish representation to the faculty member co-defendant(s), so long as (1) the College continues to be a defendant in the case in the same status as the defendant faculty member(s), and (2) the cost of the legal representation is not greater than if the College were defending itself only.
+When a legal action is brought against the College in its official capacity and one or more faculty members as co-defendant(s), so long as (1) the College continues to be a defendant in the case in the same status as the defendant faculty member(s), and (2) the cost of the legal representation is not greater than if the College were defending itself only.
 The College will not be deemed to be in the same status as the defendant faculty member(s) if the action has been dismissed as against the College, and the College remains in the case for purposes of related proceedings, such as an appeal, when the faculty member defendant(s) is in a different situation.